psto/episteme/advice.md

+---
+created: 2022-08-26 18:34:48
+updated: 2026-05-27 17:21:04
+---

 # Advice

-> “In this way you must understand how laughable it is to say, ‘Tell me what to do!’
+> "In this way you must understand how laughable it is to say, 'Tell me what to do!'
 What advice could I possibly give?
-No, a far better request is, ‘Train my mind to adapt to any circumstance.’ …In this way, if circumstances take you off script… you won’t be desperate for a new prompting.” —Epictetus, Discourses, 2.2.20b– 1; 24b– 25a
+No, a far better request is, 'Train my mind to adapt to any circumstance.' …In this way, if circumstances take you off script… you won't be desperate for a new prompting." —Epictetus, Discourses, 2.2.20b– 1; 24b– 25a

 Most advice is divorced from consequences.
 Advice is also cheap and lacks skin in the game.
 We discount advice because we [anticipate more regret from following bad advice than our own plans](https://onlinelibrary.wiley.com/doi/full/10.1002/bdm.2048).
 That said: